History of Aston Martin in Timeline

 In September 2023, the Yew Tree consortium increased their stake in Aston Martin by 3.27% to 26.23%.

-October 2023: Return to FIA World Endurance Championship and IMSA SportsCar Championship
+October 2023: Aston Martin to Compete in FIA World Endurance Championship and IMSA SportsCar Championship

 In March 2024, Aston Martin announced Adrian Hallmark as its new CEO beginning 1 October 2024, replacing Amedeo Felisa.

-In April 2024, Aston Martin announced it would delay the production of its first electric vehicle to 2027.
+In April 2024, Aston Martin said it would push back production of its first electric vehicle to 2027.

-September 2024: Profit Warning Issued Due to Fall in Demand in China
+September 2024: Profit Warning Due to Fall in Demand in China

-In September 2024, Aston Martin issued a profit warning, citing a decline in demand in China.
+In September 2024, Aston Martin issued a profit warning, saying it had been hit by a fall in demand in China.

-In November 2024, Aston Martin issued another profit warning following a minor delay in deliveries of the Valiant model, announcing plans to issue new shares and debt totaling £210 million.
+In November 2024, Aston Martin issued another warning following a minor delay in the deliveries of their Valiant model.
+In response, they said they would issue new shares and debt totalling £210 million.

 2024: Opening of Aston Martin Residences in Miami